Skip to main content

 Sidebar & Panels

-Pentagon uses a three-panel layout: a sidebar on the left, the spatial canvas in the center, and a detail panel on the right.
-Each can be toggled independently.
-The sidebar is a Slack-style conversation list organized into three collapsible sections:
+Pentagon uses a three-panel layout: a sidebar on the left, the spatial canvas (or artifact viewer) in the center, and a detail panel on the right.
+Each panel can be toggled independently.
+The sidebar has two modes, switched via the toggle at the top:

 Folders

-Shows the folders in your map with stacked avatars of agents that have access to each one.
+The folders in your active map, with stacked avatars of agents that have access to each one.
 Click the gear icon to open map settings.
+Right-click a folder for a quick context menu.

 DMs

-• Agent avatar with a status dot (green = active, amber = needs input, red = error, gray = idle)
+• Avatar with a status dot (green = active, amber = needs input, red = error, gray = idle).
+Humans show a person icon; agents show their configured emoji.

-• Name and conversation count if the agent has multiple threads
+• Name and conversation count if the participant has multiple threads

 • Unread badge for new messages